MACNICA-CLAVIS-NV/abandoned_object_detection/README.md

 ### The flow of the AOD

-・First display : object detection
+- First display : object detection

                   Person, cellphone and backpack are detected in the following situation.
                   When persons or objects are detected, bounding boxes are displayed and the person or object's names are displayed at the top.

 <img src="https://github.com/MACNICA-CLAVIS-NV/abandoned_object_detection/blob/master/pictures/ObjectDetection_backpack_cellphone_person.png">

-・Second display : "Warning" text and yellow bounding boxes for the objects that may be left behind
+- Second display : "Warning" text and yellow bounding boxes for the objects that may be left behind

                   After that, the yellow bounding boxes are displayed for the target objects after a certain distance and time has passed between the centroids of the detected person and the objects.